Arlington Memorial Bridge: Bridge construction

-About the bridge
+Description

 The bridge's northeastern approaches frame, in part, the Lincoln Memorial, while the bridge's southwestern landing is on Columbia Island.
 The northeastern end of the bridge marks the western edge of the National Mall.
 The southwestern end connects with Memorial Drive, which crosses the Boundary Channel Bridge into Virginia and travels to Arlington National Cemetery in Arlington County.

 In 2011, the bridge carried about 54,000 vehicles a day.

 Architecture

 The northeastern entrance to the Arlington Memorial Bridge features The Arts of War sculptures, Sacrifice and Valor, which were completed by Leo Friedlander in 1951.
 One of which was cast by Ferdinando Marinelli Artistic Foundry of Florence, Italy.
 On the pylons of each pier of the bridge are large circular discs with eagles and fasces designed by sculptor Carl Paul Jennewein.

 The closest Metro station to the bridge is Arlington Cemetery.
 The bridge connects, both literally and symbolically, the Lincoln Memorial and Arlington House, the former home of Civil War General Robert E. Lee.
 This placement was done intentionally to represent the reunification of the North and the South.

 At the southwestern terminus on Columbia Island, the bridge and its connecting roadways connect with the George Washington Memorial Parkway, State Route 27 and State Route 110.
 At the northeastern terminus, the bridge and its connecting roadways connect with Constitution Avenue, Independence Avenue, the Rock Creek and Potomac Parkway, and the District of Columbia segment of Interstate 66.

 A peculiarity of the traffic circle at the southwestern terminus is that traffic already in the circle must yield to traffic entering the circle — the opposite of the standard rule.
 During morning rush hour, a portion of the traffic circle is closed to prevent mergers that would otherwise tie up rush hour traffic.

 The center portion of the bridge was originally a metal draw span, intended to allow large vessels to pass upriver to Georgetown.
 However, with the construction of the Theodore Roosevelt Bridge immediately upstream, which has no such provision, the draw mechanism was abandoned.
 It was opened for the last time on February 28, 1961.
 The bascule leaves were to be counterbalanced with scrap steel embedded in concrete, but during the Great Depression there was not enough scrap available for the project.
 A ship load of Swedish iron ore eventually provided the 2400 ST needed for the counterweights.

 Arlington Memorial Bridge was added to the National Register of Historic Places on April 4, 1980.